smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

     @Override
     public void updateAutocompleteWithInput(String currentInputText, KeyboardAutocompleteCompletionListener keyboardAutocompleteCompletionListener) {
-        // <#Check the input text and return a list of autocomplete results#>
+        // Check the input text and return a list of autocomplete results keyboardAutocompleteCompletionListener.onUpdatedAutoCompleteList(updatedAutoCompleteList);
-        // keyboardAutocompleteCompletionListener.onUpdatedAutoCompleteList(<#String results to be displayed#>]);
     }

     @Override
     public void updateCharacterSetWithInput(String currentInputText, KeyboardCharacterSetCompletionListener keyboardCharacterSetCompletionListener) {
-        // <#Check the input text and return a set of characters to allow the user to enter#>
+        // Check the input text and return a set of characters to allow the user to enter }
-    }

     @Override
     public void onKeyboardDidSendEvent(KeyboardEvent event, String currentInputText) {
-        // <#This is sent upon every event, such as keypresses, cancellations, and aborting#>
+        // This is sent upon every event, such as keypresses, cancellations, and aborting }
-    }
 };
 ```